kwalczak80/Speedy-cars/README.md

 ### Fonts

-I visited the Google fonts website to explore available font options for my project.
+I visited the Google fonts website to explore the available font options for my project.
 After consideration, three different font types were chosen to be used in different sections of the website.

 - The [Bebas Neue font](https://fonts.google.com/?query=bebas "Bebas Neue font") font is used in navigation bar and to display the slogan on the home page.
 - The [Orbitron font](https://fonts.google.com/?query=orbitron "Orbitron font") font is used to display the business name in the navbar.